Crossraguel Abbey: History

 Crossraguel Abbey was founded in 1244 by Duncan, 1st Earl of Carrick.
 The earl sought assistance from the abbot and monks of Paisley Abbey and provided them with land and funds.
 However, the Paisley superiors built only a small chapel for Crossraguel and kept the remainder for themselves.
 Upset at this, the earl took the case to law, seeking assistance from the Bishop of Glasgow, who ruled on the earl's behalf.
 He required not only that Paisley build the monastery at Crossraguel, but also that some of the monks from Paisley should be transferred there.
 These monks were given the authority to choose their own abbot.
 The abbot of Paisley, it was decreed, was not to interfere with Crossraguel's affairs, though he was allowed a yearly visit.
 All of Paisley's possessions in Carrick were to be handed over to Crossraguel, a ruling which the abbot of Paisley appealed to the pope in 1265, but to no avail.

-Crossraguel was sacked in 1307 by the army of Edward I. It was rebuilt on a larger scale and remained a monastery until 1560, when the Reformation ended monastic institutions in Scotland.
-However, the few remaining monks were allowed to live out their time there until the last monk died in 1601.
-Some of the stone has been removed for local construction, but the abbey ruins remain some of the most complete of any medieval religious house to survive in Scotland.
+Crossraguel was sacked in 1307 by the army of Edward I. The opportunity was then taken to rebuild on a grander scale, which occupied much of the rest of the Middle Ages.
 Like Paisley Abbey, Crossraguel was of the Order of Cluny whose mission was to encourage pilgrimage.
-It is no accident then that Crossraguel is halfway between Paisley and Whithorn on the Ayrshire pilgrims' trail to the shrine of St Ninian in The Machars of Galloway.
-The site is looked after by Historic Environment Scotland as a scheduled monument and is open to the public with an entrance charge.
+It is no accident then that Crossraguel is halfway between Paisley and Whithorn on the Ayrshire pilgrims' trail to the shrine of St Ninian in the Machars of Galloway.

 In autumn, 1506, Montjoie (Gilbert Chauveau), French King of Arms, visited Crossraguel probably as part of his diplomatic missions regarding Scottish military support for King Hans (John) of Denmark.
 Montjoie had already spent time at the Court of King Henry VII of England before moving to Scotland and from there, visited Denmark.
 The record of him visiting Crossraguel is found in the Treasurer's Accounts of James IV, King of Scots – ‘Item, to Johne Beg, messingeir, to pas to Corsragwell and other places with writingis to warne of Montjoyis cummyng, ..... iiij s.’